 The aims of present study were to study mitochondrial dysfunction involved in DCM and pharmacological and genetic rescue of mitochondria can restore cardiac function in late-stage DCM.

 What techniques and methods are used?

-1. Molecular biology with PCR, RT-PCR, real-time PCR, and sequencing 2.
-Fluorescence imaging with confocal microscope 3.
-Electrophysiology with patch-clamp techniques 4.
-In vivo cardiac function validation with echocardiography 5.
-Mitochondrial function assay: oxygen consumption 6.
+1. Molecular biology with polymerase chain reaction (PCR), reverse transcription polymerase chain reaction PCR (RT-PCR), real-time polymerase chain reaction, and sequencing 2.
+Fluorescence imaging with confocal microscope and image analysis 3.
+Electrophysiology with patch-clamp techniques and electrophysiological data analysis 4.
+In vivo cardiac function validation with echocardiography and echocardiographic data analysis 5.
+Mitochondrial function assay: oxygen consumption data analysis 6.
 Animal model of exercise

 What is the role of the student?

 - The tasks will be done under supervision

 What are the tasks expected to be accomplished by the student?